Selenga: Climate

 A powerful Siberian anti-cyclone is the major influence on the climate of the Selenga basin.
 It is formed in September and October and disappears in April and May.
-Due to the anti-cyclone, the 448,000-km^{2} river basin is prone to a climate of harsh winters, which consist of sunny days and low air temperatures, and warm summers.
+Due to the anti-cyclone, the 448,000 km2 basin has a climate of harsh winters, which consist of sunny days and low air temperatures, and warm summers.
 The river experiences "...extended summer floods and short occasional (event-driven) floods in the other seasons."

 The section of the Selenga River from Suhbaatar to its mouth is ice-free from May to October.
 Travel across the river is possible during this period.
 From November to April, the river is covered with ice.
 The ice drift lasts from 3–6 days.
 From May to September, in spring and early summer, snowmelt enables maximum discharge.

 For 80–90 days, starting in mid-June, the basin area experiences the summer season with precipitation totaling 250–300 mm.
 This is in contrast to autumn and winter, in which rainfall is typically 150–200 mm.
 In mid-September, autumn begins, lasting for about 65 days.